 Not Mike.
 He owned a house.
 And a dog.
 He had a car.
 And, a lawyer.

 Best of all, he sent his shirts out to be laundered.
 That really impressed me!
 I thought I’d died and gone to heaven and I knew I had to have him!

 Why do I love and respect him so much?
 He’s a faithful husband, he loves God, he’s a fantastic dad and amazing grandpa and after 30 years of marriage, he still makes me laugh and we still have lots to talk about.
-I wrote a post all about him called Ten Ways to Show The Father’s Heart because he’s taught me more about what it means to really live out your faith more than anyone I know.
-And yup, he’s still cute!!
+All that and he makes the best pizza and meatballs and spaghetti sauce I’ve ever eaten.
+And yup, he’s still cute…

 Being a mom is fantastic but being a grandma?
 It satisfies my heart in a dozen different ways.
 I didn’t know what to expect when Franny was expecting.
 What can I say?